• Skip to main content

 How to Merge and Unmerge Cells in Excel

-The Merge function in Microsoft Excel allows you to combine multiple Excel cells into a combined single cell.
-You will find below the steps to Merge and Unmerge cells in Excel.
+The Merge function in Microsoft Excel allows you to combine multiple Excel cells into a combined single cell and the Unmerge Cells function does the opposite.

 Before going ahead with the steps to Merge cells in excel, it important to understand as to what happens when you Merge two or more cells containing data in an Excel spreadsheet.